Frequently Asked Questions

 Boom will be performed as part of the main festival, while Chaos will be performed on the Festival's Fringe.

 WHO GETS TO REPRESENT EYT AT THE FEATS FESTIVAL?

 Only EYT Senior groups get to go to the FEATS Festival, since this is a festival that is usually meant for adult groups and the standard of drama is very high.
-Sometimes EYT takes a production it was already working on with one of its Senior groups, and sometimes a new piece is prepared specially for the festival.
+Sometimes EYT takes a production it was already working on with one of its Senior groups, and sometimes a new piece is put together specially for the festival.
 When a new piece is prepared, unlike with EYT's Senior productions, all Senior students from all groups are allowed to participate in auditions for the play.

 DOES EYT GO TO FEATS EVERY YEAR?

 No. 12 groups go to every FEATS festival, and a pool of more than 30 groups are eligible for participation.
 This means that on average, EYT gets to participate in FEATS once every 2 or 3 years.

 HOW MANY TIMES HAS EYT PARTICIPATED IN FEATS?

 We have participated 9 times in FEATS since our first appearance in 2004.
 In our nine appearances, we have amassed a total of 5 awards and 7 nominations (including 4 nominations for Best Actor / Best Actress).
 In order, the shows were: